tendermint/tendermint/spec/abci++/abci++_client_server_002_draft.md

 ### In Process

 The simplest implementation uses function calls in Golang.
-This means ABCI applications written in Golang can be compiled with Tendermint Core and run as a single binary.
+This means ABCI applications written in Golang can be linked with Tendermint Core and run as a single binary.

 ### GRPC

+If you are not using Golang,
-If GRPC is available in your language, this is the easiest approach, though it will have significant performance overhead.
+but GRPC is available in your language, this is the easiest approach, though it will have significant performance overhead.

-To get started with GRPC, copy in the [protobuf file](../../proto/tendermint/abci/types.proto) and compile it using the GRPC plugin for your language.
-For instance, for Golang, the command is `protoc --go_out=plugins=grpc:. types.proto`.
-See the [grpc documentation](http://www.grpc.io/docs/) for more details.  `protoc` will autogenerate all the necessary code for ABCI client and server in your language, including whatever interface your application must satisfy to be used by the ABCI server for handling requests.

-Note the length-prefixing used in the socket implementation (TSP) does not apply for GRPC.
+Please check GRPC's documentation to know to set up the Application as an ABCI GRPC server.

-### TSP
+### Socket

-Tendermint Socket Protocol is an asynchronous, raw socket server which provides ordered message passing over unix or tcp.
+Tendermint's socket-based ABCI interface is an asynchronous, raw socket server which provides ordered message passing over unix or tcp.
 Messages are serialized using Protobuf3 and length-prefixed with a [signed Varint](https://developers.google.com/protocol-buffers/docs/encoding?csw=1#signed-integers).

-If GRPC is not available in your language, your application requires higher performance, or otherwise enjoy programming, you may implement your own ABCI server using the Tendermint Socket Protocol.
-The first step is still to auto-generate the relevant data types and codec in your language using `protoc`.
-In addition to being proto3 encoded, messages coming over the socket are length-prefixed to facilitate use as a streaming protocol. proto3 doesn't have an official length-prefix standard, so we use our own.
+If GRPC is not available in your language, your application requires higher performance, or otherwise enjoy programming, you may implement your own ABCI server using the Tendermint's socket-based ABCI interface.
+The first step is to auto-generate the relevant data types and codec in your language using `protoc`.
+In addition to being proto3 encoded, messages coming over the socket are length-prefixed. proto3 doesn't have an official length-prefix standard, so we use our own.
 The first byte in the prefix represents the length of the Big Endian encoded length.
 The remaining bytes in the prefix are the Big Endian encoded length.